-Over 17 per cent increase in Bihar Class XII pass percentage
+Bihar Board 12th result 2018: Over 17% increase in pass percentage

 READ | Bihar Board 12th results 2018 declared, Kalpana Kumari tops the exam

 Bihar Education Minister Krishna Nandan Prasad Verma, along with BSEB Chairman Anand Kishore and top officials of the Education Department, announced the results at a press conference.
 As compared to overall pass percentage of 35.24 per cent last year, this year’s pass percentage was 52.95 per cent.

 The pass percentages in the three streams have also gone up, while the increase in the science stream was not as high as the jump recorded in the two other streams.